Secure UK on-line

 Elbows?
 Elbow options seem to cause confusion but there's no magic or technicalities here this is just plumbing.
 So if you want or need a hose to turn sharply at a filler or second cylinder you'll need an elbow, if not you don't.
 Similarly if the Regulator is in a tight spot you may need a W20 elbow or even two in order to get the hose/s and/or changeover in place.
 Note also that SS hoses should not be forced into tight bends.

 Change-overs and Manual versus Auto?
 We are great fans of auto-change-over systems here but are surprised at the number of orders we receive for wholly manual systems or even systems with no change-over device at all.
 This often seems to be a hang over from older habits and ideas about exchanging empty bottles so we thought it would be a good idea to put the case for change-overs and auto versions in particular.
 Safety: Newer systems with the remote wall/bulkhead mounted regulators use high pressure hoses to deliver LPG from the bottle to the regulator.
 And this is high pressure at over 100psi and with the gas in liquid form.
 If you use the old ideas about spannering hoses on and off to make a bottle change you will release this high pressure liquid into the air as gas at 250x the volume.
 Given that it becomes explosive from just 2% concentration and that releasing LPG into the atmosphere is not good for the planet we strongly believe you should use a proper change-over unit instead.
 When using exchange bottles rather than refillables it is important to use as short a hose as possible to minimise the gas volume and then a change-over will reduce the effect by half of course.
 New Management: We need to explain the new thinking about gas when using refillables:- You can top up with Autogas whenever you like, there is no need to wait for an empty bottle or maybe even to know about it, you simply do it whenever is convenient, and when you do both refillable bottles are topped up together; the only thing that counts here is how much gas there is left in total, not which bottle it's in!
 Even with mixed systems you will rarely use much of the Calor backup because topping up is so easy.
-Also of course the bottles have built-in float gauges so you will know when you need to do so.
+Also the R67 cylinders have built-in float gauges so you will know when you need to do so.
 Auto/Manual?
 Auto costs a little bit more so it's quite important to understand what you get for your money.
 The Gaslow Auto Head as illustrated is excellent value for money because it gives you manual and manual over-ride operation as well as auto operation and it has bottle in use/empty indicators as well - a fully comprehensive unit that you can use in whatever mode you want whenever you want.
 Auto Benefits: The first real advantage is one of convenience, an auto system means you'll never have to go out in the dark or rain at some very inconvenient moment to change bottles (there are good reasons why this is the most likely case!) and the cook won't have to panic when the gas goes out either.
 The second is a very practical and most important issue - you'll never come back from a day out walking or on the beach to find your fridge defrosting because a bottle has run out!
 This becomes ever more important as fridge sizes grow and freezers or decent freezer compartments become more common.
-The Gaslow Head: To manage an auto system with confidence you need an indicator to show the bottle in use and also a gauge to show how much gas remains; Gaslow have thoughtfully provided both, the auto-head has bottle in use/empty indicators and the new 2009-on refillable cylinders all come with built-in float gauges - perfect!
-Also you can reselect/reset the auto head to any bottle as prime at any time it contains gas so you are still fully in control, even of mixed systems.
+The Gaslow Head: To manage an auto system with confidence you need an indicator to show the bottle in use and also a way to tell how much gas remains or if a cylinder is empty; Gaslow provide both in various ways, the auto-head has bottle in use indicators and you can use this feature to see if a bottle is empty (shows red if it is) and also the new R67 refillable cylinders all come with built-in float gauges that arte accurate over the full range - perfect!
+Also you can reselect/reset the auto head to any bottle as 'prime' at any time it contains gas so you are still fully in control, even of mixed and mixed-backup systems.
 You can even use it as a purely manual change-over by simply turning a bottle off at the valve.
 By the way, if you aren't a refillable user you can still fit gauges to 'Calor' bottles - the 01-1612 accessory gauges for the auto head on newer systems and the 01-1610 for on-bottle fitting on earlier systems for example.
 We can't understand why you'd want anything else!
 See also Gaslow's 'Twin' brochure pages (new window)

 PS: Retro fit twin accessory gauges are available for heads attached to older refillables, Calor Propane, etc.